Structural properties of biclique graphs and the distance formula: Distances in and

-Now we will show that although in the \textit{crown} (Fig.~\ref{FigExtra3}) every induced $P_{3}$ is contained in an induced \textit{diamond}, it is not a biclique graph.
+Now we will show that although in the \textit{crown} (Fig.~\ref{FigExtra3}) every induced $P_{3}$ is contained in an induced diamond, it is not a biclique graph.
 This result is a counterexample of the question of the sufficiency of the property of Theorem~\ref{tMarina}.

-Indeed, we will prove a more general result that implies not only that the \textit{crown} graph is not a biclique graph but also many other graphs.
+Indeed, we will prove a more general result that implies not only that the \textit{crown} graph is not a biclique graph but neither are many other graphs.
 We remark that the \textit{crown} is the smallest graph that verifies the condition of Theorem~\ref{tMarina} but is not a biclique graph.